Puriney/scRNA.seq.course/11-exprs-norm.md

 ## Exercise

 Perform the same analysis with read counts of the Blischak data.
 Use `blischak/reads.rds` file to load the reads SCESet object.
 Once you have finished please compare your results to ours (next chapter).

-* Protocols may differ in terms of their coverage of each transcript, their bias based on the average content of __A/T__ nucleotides, or their ability to capture short transcripts.

-Ideally, we would like to compensate for all of these differences and biases when comparing data from two different experiments